When to fly

 November to March is wet and cold with few tourists and quiet museums and markets.
 Many Belgians take their holidays in July and August, making Brussels quieter to visit.
-Apart from cheaper air fares, you may also get a discounted hotel rate, especially over a weekend, but many restaurants and shops will be closed.
+Apart from cheap flights to Brussels, you may also get a discounted hotel rate, especially over a weekend, but many restaurants and shops will be closed.

-Brussels provides the backdrop for the headquarters of the European Union and NATO, but this is no dull city.
+Book a cheap flight to Brussels and see the headquarters of the European Union and NATO, but this is no dull city.
 Brussels is a cosmopolitan capital, a melting pot, where its residents refer to themselves as Zinneke (mongrel), with a mix of origins - Flemish, Walloon, Italian, Spanish, English, German etc. There is even a biennial parade (the Zinneke Parade) of community groups and artists and schools that celebrates their various cultures.